rkafrawi/RDS_Vis_v1_1/DNAnexus_deploy/Readme.md

 ```

 ### 5. Create app code

-The file that will be used to create the web app's code will be called rds_visualizer.sh.
-Ths script makes a directory in the selected DNAnexus project.
+The file that will be used to create the web app's code will be called [rds_visualizer.sh](./DNAnexus_deploy/rds_visualizer.sh).
+This script makes a directory in the selected DNAnexus project and pulls the source code from this repository for the build.

 ```
 #!/bin/bash